Garden Soundscape Design: Calming Grasses, Birdsong & Water

 - Dwarf fountain grass

-- Plant native flowering shrubs
+- Plant native flowering shrubs or perennials when possible

 - Provide shallow water sources